A Debt Story Repeated.

 Understanding that there are alternatives to most things helps you to focus on your debt.

 Kids can make their own entertainment, have play dates.
 Free to view TV can be good enough.

 I know you won’t be able to watch Game of Thrones but what did you do before GoT became a thing?

-I think it’s probably rare that a true minimalist has uncontrollable debt.
+I think it’s probably rare that a true minimalist seeks out debt help.
 Many people’s debt comes from buying stuff.
-Too much stuff.

 If that is you then why not sell some of your stuff to make a little extra money?
 That money can be thrown at your debt to pay it off faster.

 You can sell stuff online, at a garage sale or via Facebook.
 Every penny helps!